yucigou/express-middleware-minio/README.md

 ```

 ## Configuration
-By the default, console is used for logging.
+By default, console is used for logging.
 You can override the logger with Node-config.

 Here is an example config/default.js: